 And last, but not least, build the habit of exercise and activity.
 We know that physical activity is something we should do regularly for our health.
 It turns out that the benefits may be broader.
 It’s one of the most important factors connecting subjective well-being and health (1).

-Money may not buy happiness, but it does create freedom.
+Money may not buy happiness, but it does help to create freedom.
 And freedom offers choices about how to wisely invest your time.
 So, be proactive about preparing for the non-financial side of retirement.
-Your happiness and satisfaction may depend on it.
+Your retirement happiness may depend on it.

 Joe Casey is an executive coach and retirement coach, who also helps people think through and create their Second Acts and life in retirement, at retirementwisdom.com.